-Most property investors are acutely aware of the housing crisis which Britain is currently facing and many, working in the private property marketplace, are exploring new ways of increasing accommodation supply for those who are most in need.
+Most property investors are acutely aware of the housing crisis which Britain facing and many, working in private property, are exploring new ways of providing accommodation for those who are most in need.
 Today, we look at what social value is and how it can be created within social and affordable property projects.

 The effects of the Homelessness Reduction Bill are going to hit in 2018, so property investors and professional landlords need to be ready if they want to take full advantage of the changes that are coming to the social property market and provide the housing stock that is going to be so desperately needed.

 What exactly does Universal Credit mean for landlords with social tenants?
-On the one hand, Universal Credit encourages claimants to be more responsible with their money.
-But, on the other, it offers them the opportunity to spend that money on things other than their bills.
-As a landlord, you have a responsibility to support your tenants in their tenancy and this means putting processes in place to ensure that rent is paid and that your tenant doesn’t fall into debt.
+On the one hand, Universal Credit encourages claimants to be more responsible with their money but, on the other, it offers them the opportunity to spend that money on things other than their bills.
+As a landlord, you have a responsibility to support your […]

-If you are thinking of investing in a multi-let social property then it’s of paramount importance to know how to go about selecting the perfect social tenant.
-With this tenant profile, the normal rules of credit checks and references might not apply and the need for a thorough risk assessment is greater than it is with a working tenant on an AST but there are still some very straightforward steps you can take to ensure the success of your project.
+If you are thinking of investing in a multi-let, social property then it’s of paramount importance to know how to go about selecting the right social tenant.
+With this tenant profile, the normal rules of credit checks and references might not apply and risk assessments are more important here than with a standard AST.